burtlo/topics-in-ruby/section_01.md

 end
 ```

-This following test will fail but with an error that shows `String` already has
+This following test will fail with an expectation that the given string does not
-a `capitalize` method defined.
-Albeit a different one from the expectations.
-But
-an unexpected error none the less for having not written a single line of
-`capitalize` code.
+match the expected string.

 ```
 Failure/Error: its(:capitalize) { should == "A Good Working Relationship" }